-Did you know that when you use social media in the course of your business, you are generating a Commonwealth record?
-This social media interaction is a record as it contains evidence of your agency's business activities.
+Did you know that when you use social media in the course of your business you are generating a Commonwealth record?
+This social media communication is a record of your agency's business activities.

-Your agency should have in place a Social Media Policy.
-This policy should cover matters such as security, privacy and copyright in the use of social media.
+Your agency should have a Social Media Policy covering matters such as security, privacy and copyright in the use of social media.
 It should also include advice on how to manage your social media records.
-This policy is a good starting point to remind yourself of what you need to consider for the management of information and records created by their use of social media tools.
+A social media policy will highlight considerations for the managing business information created using social media platforms.

 Social media policies and protocols